papcaii/PurpleTeam-Note/Tactics/defense-evasion/README.md

     - File System Monitoring: The sandbox monitors all file system activity, including file creation, deletion, modification, and access.

     - Registry Monitoring: The sandbox monitors changes made to the Windows Registry.

+### Method
+So now we know 2 main mechanisms that AV use, so the method should be splitted into 2 categories

+#### Static Analysis
+This I think this is not as hard as the dynamic one, and here is some ways:
+- Encode Payload
+- Steganography

+#### Dynamic Analysis
+- Disable AV:
+  - [NullAmsi]: A payload that disable amsi.dll (a dll that support AV in dynamic analysis)